Safeguarding is everybody’s responsibility and the Welfare Officer is an important part of any committee to promote this within our clubs and venues.

 - Safeguarding Standards Self-Assessment Form

-- Welfare Officer Poster to be displayed in and around your venue (if you are registering a community venue e.g. park site, you should use the Park Site Poster instead of the Welfare Officer poster)
+- Welfare Officer Poster to be displayed in and around your venue.
+In order to add the image within this poster, you must download the poster first to your computer locally and then open with Adobe (free) to add an image.
+It is not editable via your web browser.
+If you are registering a community venue e.g. park site, you should use the Park Site Poster instead of the Welfare Officer poster.

 - Safeguarding Training for Committees